MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidpi/ns-hidpi-_hidp_value_caps.md

 Specifies a usage's signed upper bound after scaling is applied to the logical maximum value.

+### -field Range

+Specifies, if <b>IsRange</b> is <b>TRUE</b>, information about a usage range.
+Otherwise, if <b>IsRange</b> is <b>FALSE</b>, <b>NotRange</b> contains information about a single usage.

+### -field Range.UsageMin

+Indicates the inclusive lower bound of usage range whose inclusive upper bound is specified by <b>Range.UsageMax</b>.

+### -field Range.UsageMax

+Indicates the inclusive upper bound of a usage range whose inclusive lower bound is indicated by <b>Range.UsageMin</b>.

+### -field Range.StringMin

+Indicates the inclusive lower bound of a range of string descriptors (specified by string minimum and string maximum items) whose inclusive upper bound is indicated by <b>Range.StringMax</b>.

+### -field Range.StringMax

+Indicates the inclusive upper bound of a range of string descriptors (specified by string minimum and string maximum items) whose inclusive lower bound is indicated by <b>Range.StringMin</b>.

+### -field Range.DesignatorMin

+Indicates the inclusive lower bound of a range of designators (specified by designator minimum and designator maximum items) whose inclusive lower bound is indicated by <b>Range.DesignatorMax</b>.

+### -field Range.DesignatorMax

+Indicates the inclusive upper bound of a range of designators (specified by designator minimum and designator maximum items) whose inclusive lower bound is indicated by <b>Range.DesignatorMin</b>.

+### -field Range.DataIndexMin

+Indicates the inclusive lower bound of a sequential range of <a href="https://msdn.microsoft.com/84577544-515a-4fdc-86e5-518182c6c461">data indices</a> that correspond, one-to-one and in the same order, to the usages specified by the usage range <b>Range.UsageMin</b> to <b>Range.UsageMax</b>.

+### -field Range.DataIndexMax

+Indicates the inclusive upper bound of a sequential range of data indices that correspond, one-to-one and in the same order, to the usages specified by the usage range <b>Range.UsageMin</b> to <b>Range.UsageMax</b>.

+### -field NotRange

+Specifies, if <b>IsRange</b> is <b>FALSE</b>, information about a single usage.
+Otherwise, if <b>IsRange</b> is <b>TRUE</b>, <b>Range</b> contains information about a usage range.

+### -field NotRange.Reserved1

+Reserved for internal system use.

+### -field NotRange.Usage

+Indicates a <a href="https://msdn.microsoft.com/84fed314-3554-4291-b51c-734d874a4bab">usage ID</a>.

+### -field NotRange.StringIndex

+Indicates a string descriptor ID for the usage specified by <b>NotRange.Usage</b>.

+### -field NotRange.Reserved2

+Reserved for internal system use.

+### -field NotRange.DesignatorIndex

+Indicates a designator ID for the usage specified by <b>NotRange.Usage</b>.

+### -field NotRange.Reserved3

+Reserved for internal system use.

+### -field NotRange.DataIndex

+Indicates the data index of the usage specified by <b>NotRange.Usage</b>.

+### -field NotRange.Reserved4

+Reserved for internal system use.

 ## -remarks

 Clients obtain a <a href="https://msdn.microsoft.com/d447dda6-a1e5-4e57-b06f-f79f8662c236">value capability array</a> by calling <a href="..\hidpi\nf-hidpi-hidp_getvaluecaps.md">HidP_GetValueCaps</a> or <a href="..\hidpi\nf-hidpi-hidp_getspecificvaluecaps.md">HidP_GetSpecificValueCaps</a>.
 These routines return an array of HIDP_VALUE_CAPS structures in a caller-allocated buffer.
 The required buffer length is specified in the <a href="..\hidpi\ns-hidpi-_hidp_caps.md">HIDP_CAPS</a> structure returned by <a href="..\hidpi\nf-hidpi-hidp_getcaps.md">HidP_GetCaps</a>.